 Who Can Join

-People over the age of 18 who are living in the United States can join the All of Us Research Program.
+All eligible people, living anywhere in the United States, can join the All of Us Research Program.
 You can sign up directly through JoinAllofUs.org or at a participating health care provider organization.

 What You Would Need to Do